 2. Include a No Contest Clause in Your Estate Plan

 A no contest clause, also called an in terrorem clause, is a provision that you can include in your will or revocable living trust which states that if anyone files a lawsuit to challenge who you have provided for in your estate plan, then the person challenging the will or trust will receive nothing from your estate.
 This can be a powerful deterrent to someone who is receiving what they perceive to be less than their fair share of your estate - OK, go ahead and file a will contest, but if you lose then you will get absolutely nothing.
-But be careful in relying on this type of clause because in some states, including California and Florida, they are uneforceable, and in other states there are exceptions that can render the clause useless.
+But be careful in relying on this type of clause because in some states, including Florida, they are unenforceable, and in other states there are exceptions that can render the clause useless.

 3. Don't Flaunt Your Estate Plan But Don't Keep it Secret Either